Palace of Sultan Mas'ud III

 The Palace of Sultan Mas'ud III is a Ghaznavid palace in Ghazni, Afghanistan.
 The palace was built in 1112 by Sultan Mas'ūd III (1099-1114/5), son of Ibrahim of Ghazna.

 Description

+Many of the archeological remains were unearthed in an Italian archeological mission in the 1960s.
 There is a dado with a poem in Persian and Kufic script and one in Arabic.
 There is a marble arch bearing the name of the sultan.
 The site has a small cemetery that includes the domed ziyarat of Ibrahim of Ghazna in the west side of the palace.